-At the end of their training, the children are provided with a literacy certificate and placement into local government-run schools for the deaf.
 Our goal is to train students, especially those from Upper Egypt, who are willing to work in schools to improve the quality of education for the deaf in Egypt, especially in our established Community Based Rehabilitation programs.

 Our students come from both Muslim and Christian homes and often are from families where both parents and other siblings are hearing.
 This situation frequently leads to misunderstanding in the family.
-Therefore, at the Deaf Unit we seek to provide opportunities for better communication between deaf and hearing people.
+Therefore, at the Deaf Unit, we seek to provide opportunities for better communication between deaf and hearing people.
 We offer classes once a week to the parents and people within the local community.
 The classes teach sign language, help educate them on incorrect stereotypes of the deaf, and give them the opportunity to build connections with other families that have deaf children.

-This resource is invaluable in the lives of these children.
+this resource is invaluable in the lives of these children.
 They are nurtured and learn in an environment where they have teachers and staff who genuinely care about their well being.
 A large part of what the Deaf Unit strives to do is prepare the children for living outside the deaf community.
 They are provided with opportunities to interact with hearing children and adults, an opportunity that most deaf children do not have in a society that does not respect the disabled.
 Living and learning in the environment provided by the Deaf Unit gives them the chance to gain confidence and self-esteem and gives them a strong basis for learning which will increase their ability to live independently.